cesinco/Julia_Martingale/README.md

 One approach to implementing this would be to loop through up to 1,000 rounds, drawing from a Binomial distribution with the correct odds on each trial of the episode, and applying the logic to accumulate the winnings (losses).
 However, since this implementation was to be performed in Python (and Python being notoriously slow), another - faster - approach had to be found that could make use of numpy's vectorized operations.

 This other approach would generate a numpy array containing 1,000 wins or losses based on a Bernoulli distribution using the same odds of winning.
 All operations on this array would also be performed using vectorized functions.
 Indeed, when first implemented in Python, this was the approach I used.
-Julia has built-in vectorized operations on arrays so it was natural to port this same appeoach to the Julia implementation.
+Julia has built-in vectorized operations on arrays so it was natural to port this same approach to the Julia implementation.

 ## Results